-To ensure they can access your environment, Rainforest testers come from various IP addresses.
-Use the following to whitelist or filter logs based on where our testers reside.
+To ensure they can access your environment, Rainforest tests come from various IP addresses.
+Use the following to whitelist or filter logs based on the servers the tests route through.
 Note that the list is also available via our API.

 If Geolocation is already enabled on your account, see Executing Tests Using Specific Geolocations.
 If you would like to request the Geolocation feature, contact our Support team.

 All HTTP/HTTPS requests coming from a Rainforest virtual machines (with the exception of device farm devices) contain an

 X-RF: id header. id is an internal Rainforest ID of 8 or more characters.
 Depending on the programming language, the header might return as

 - Multiple tests can appear to come from the same IP address, especially when testing with the tester community.

 - The Geolocation option restricts tests to a single IP address.

 Webhook traffic comes from the following IP addresses.
 Be sure to whitelist them as needed.

 188.8.131.52 184.108.40.206 220.127.116.11

 If you have any questions, reach out to us at [email protected].